eduardojigub/aluraplus/README.md

 ## What was developed

-- A landing page containing the details of the Alura Plus plan was developed.
+- A landing page containing the details of the Alura Plus course was developed.

 ## Instructions for viewing the project: